Transportation in New York City: Bridges and tunnels

 With its Gothic-revival double-arched stone towers and diagonal suspension wires, the Brooklyn Bridge is one of the city's most recognized architectural structures, depicted by artists such as Hart Crane and Georgia O'Keeffe.
 The Brooklyn Bridge's main span is 1596 ft 6 in, and was the longest in the world when it was completed.
 The Williamsburg Bridge and Manhattan Bridge are the two others in the trio of architecturally notable East River crossings.
 The Ed Koch Queensboro Bridge, which links Manhattan and Queens, is an important piece of cantilever bridge design.
-The borough of Staten Island is connected to Brooklyn through the Verrazano-Narrows Bridge.
+The borough of Staten Island is connected to Brooklyn through the Verrazzano-Narrows Bridge.
 The George Washington Bridge, spanning the Hudson River between New York City and Fort Lee, New Jersey, is the world's busiest bridge in terms of vehicular traffic.

 New York has historically been a pioneer in tunnel construction.
 Most carry rail lines, but there are four exceptions.
 The Lincoln Tunnel, which carries 120,000 vehicles per day under the Hudson River between New Jersey and Manhattan, is the world's busiest vehicular tunnel.
 The Holland Tunnel, also under the Hudson River, was the first mechanically ventilated vehicular tunnel in the world and is considered a National Civil Engineering Landmark by the American Society of Civil Engineers.
 Two other notable tunnels connect Manhattan to other places; one is the Queens Midtown Tunnel, and the other is the Hugh L. Carey Tunnel.
-At 9,117 feet (2,779 m), the Hugh L. Carey Tunnel (formerly the Brooklyn-Battery Tunnel) is the longest underwater tunnel in North America.
+At 9,117 feet (2,779 m), the Hugh L. Carey Tunnel, formerly known as the Brooklyn-Battery Tunnel, is the longest underwater tunnel in North America.